zhiming97/automated-futures-trading-news-based/README.md

 2. Run the script
 3. Wait for MOON

-# Upgraded Version - Coming Soon
+# Upgraded Version - Completed
-* To Introduce Post-Only/Limit Orders - To save the Taker Fees
+* To Introduce Post-Only/Limit Orders - To save the Taker Fees ✅
-* To Introduce Stop Loss and Take Profit Mode - To maximise the gains
+* To Introduce Stop Loss and Take Profit Mode - To maximise the gains ✅
-* To Alert Users When Someting Goes Wrong
+* To Alert Users When Someting Goes Wrong ✅
-* Auto Refresh Chrome Browser After Running Out of Memory
+* Auto Refresh Chrome Browser After Running Out of Memory ✅
-* Dynamic Take Profit Levels Based on Entry Timing
+* Dynamic Take Profit Levels Based on Entry Timing ✅
-* Kill Switch to Prevent Accidental Entry on Invalid Post
+* Kill Switch to Prevent Accidental Entry on Invalid Post ✅
-* Concurrent Entries on Multiple Exchanges
+* Concurrent Entries on Multiple Exchanges ✅

 **This is just a basic script that helps users to execute trades based on X's post.
 More conditions can be added to the script by the users themselves.*